zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#managedfieldsentry">List&lt;Managed<wbr>Fields<wbr>Entry<wbr>Args&gt;</a></span>
     </dt>
-    <dd>{{% md %}}ManagedFields maps workflow-id and version to the set of fields that are managed by that workflow.
+    <dd>ManagedFields maps workflow-id and version to the set of fields that are managed by that workflow.
 This is mostly for internal housekeeping, and users typically shouldn't need to set or understand this field.
 A workflow can be the user's name, a controller's name, or the name of a specific apply path like "ci-cd".
-The set of fields is always in the version that the workflow used when modifying the object.{{% /md %}}</dd>
+The set of fields is always in the version that the workflow used when modifying the object.</dd>

     <dt class="property-optional"
             title="Optional">